 Kant believed in 'intelligently designed' eternal 'laws of nature', and might have 'thought' that addiction to an 'intelligent design'

 can't be harmful.
 But when you realize that cultural beliefs are temporary, then a cultural paradigm when hard addiction can delay

-And in addition to that conviction that religious belief is a necessity, Kant was sure that humans are ESSENTIALLY different from apes.
+And in addition to his conviction that religious belief is a necessity, Kant was sure that humans are ESSENTIALLY different from apes.

-Kant doesn't recognize his own addiction because he denied that 'morals' are cultural.
+Kant doesn't recognize his own conceptual paralysis because he denied that 'morals' are cultural.

-This prevented the insight: entities of reality (animals, plants, ..), in order to survive, tune perception of environment (cultural reality)
+This prevented the insight: entities of reality (animals, plants, ..), in order to survive, tune perception with environment (cultural reality)